Gift in your Will

 Leaving a residuary gift is the most commonly preferred option because it means that you don’t have to change your Will later if your circumstances change.

-If you want to leave a gift in your Will to support work of the Royal Free, Barnet or Chase Farm Hospitals, it is essential to include the full name of the Royal Free Charity, address and registered charity number to make sure that your gift reaches us.
+If you want to leave a gift in your Will to support work of the Royal Free, Barnet Hospital, Chase Farm Hospital or St Peter's Trust, it is essential to include the full name of the Royal Free Charity, address and registered charity number to make sure that your gift reaches us.

 We therefore recommend the following wording for the different types of legacy gift you might want to consider leaving to the Royal Free Charity: